V8 engine: Ferrari

 Ferrari's first contact with V8 engines was the Vittorio Jano-designed 1955 Lancia-Ferrari D50, a Formula One racing car that the company acquired as part of its purchase of Lancia's Formula One racing department.
 The first Ferrari-developed V8 engines were used in the 1962 Ferrari 248 SP and Ferrari 268 SP sports prototype racing cars designed by Carlo Chiti.
 This engine had a single overhead camshaft and was rear-mounted in the vehicles.

 The company's first V8 road car was the 1973–1974 Dino 308 GT4 mid-engined sports car.
 The engine is a 90-degree all-aluminum V8 with double overhead camshafts.
 In 1975, the 2.0 L engine in the Ferrari 208 GT4 became the smallest production V8 engine ever produced.
-The model lineage of mid-engined V8 road cars continues to the 2019–present Ferrari F8 Tributo.
+The model lineage of mid-engined V8 road cars continued until the end of production of the 2019–2023 Ferrari F8 Tributo.

 Five-valve-per-cylinder versions were used from 1994 until 2005 in the Ferrari F355 and Ferrari 360.
 Turbocharging was introduced on the 1984–1987 Ferrari 288 GTO flagship car, and the range of entry-level mid-engined sports cars switched to turbocharging with the 2015 Ferrari 488.

 The Formula One team resumed using V8 engines for the 2006–2013 seasons, beginning with the Ferrari 248 F1.